Manishearth/manishearth.github.io/source/drafts/fraud.md

 Beyond capabilities, there's a mode shift that deserves special mention here: _Patience_.
 A scammer team going after an individual may not have the capacity to wait months or years between steps of the process, which limits the types of things they may try.
 However, a scammer using LLMs to go after many people at once can totally afford to have an operation go dormant for a while, waiting for the right moment to pounce.
 They can even use the time to layer multiple scams performed significantly far apart.

-Furthermore, scams can be compounded across fronts to defeat scam-protection mechanisms: For example, you can run a small, less sophisticated scam to set up a money mule that enables you to extract a large quantity of funds in an untraceable way.
+Furthermore, scams can be compounded across fronts to defeat scam-protection mechanisms: For example, one can run a small, less sophisticated scam to recruit a money mule that enables them to extract a large quantity of funds in an untraceable way.

 I really like the classic 1973 movie [The Sting][sting].
 One aspect of the con central to the movie is that the crew uses multiple smaller confidence tricks to suborn/spoof various "trusted" institutions, giving them, for example, the ability to credibly pretend to be working for a major bank.
-The whole movie is bunch of small cons building up to the larger con.
+The whole movie is a bunch of small cons building up to the larger con.

 Putting all this together still requires skill: while I know enough to identify some of these capabilities, I'm not good enough at LLMs to deploy them effectively myself without needing to spend a bunch of time testing and building tooling.